 Based in Singapore (on secondment from New York), Aditya has previously worked in the New York and London offices of White & Case.
 He has represented governments and private parties in both institutional (ICC, LCIA, ICSID, SIAC, ICDR) and ad hoc arbitral proceedings across the world.
 He has also advised states and international organizations on a wide range of public international law matters.

-Aditya is an Adjunct Lecturer at the National University of Singapore, where he teaches a course on international arbitration in the energy sector.
-He publishes and speaks frequently on international arbitration and Indian law.
+Aditya is an Adjunct Assistant Professor at the National University of Singapore.
+He publishes and speaks frequently on international arbitration, corporate internal investigations and matters of Indian law.

 At Yale Law School, Aditya was a Myres McDougal Scholar and served as Senior Editor of The Yale Journal of International Law and Editor of The Yale Law & Policy Review.
 Previously, he was a Student Empirical Research Fellow at the Harvard Law School's Program on the Legal Profession, and a Grotius Fellow and Visiting Scholar at the University of Michigan Law School.
 He received his first law degree from NALSAR, where he was awarded the Gold Medal for the Best All Round Graduating Student.